Final deadline: April 11

-- Material should be submitted in its proper format, font, spacing and margins.
+- Material should be submitted in standard screenplay format, font, spacing and margin.

 - Adaptations are ineligible unless the underlying rights are owned by the writer or the work is in the public domain.

-- Feature Screenplays longer than 130 pages will not be eligible.
+- Feature screenplays longer than 140 pages will not be eligible.

-- All material must be submitted as a PDF or it will not be eligible.
+- All material must be submitted electronically as a PDF or it will not be eligible.